Mat-thieu/Framework-JS/README.md

 **Todo**

 - Perhaps add a method that first loads JSON and then directly injects it into a given template (this might be too much for a boilerplate script)
-- Reduce number of global variables
-- Resolve conflict when using Object.prototype with jQuery
-- Create a more efficient router structure (with the addition of namespaces, the current implementation sucks)
-- Create multi template getter, perhaps a multi data injector as well
+- ~~Create multi template getter~~, perhaps a multi data injector as well
-- Perhaps add a data caching option as well, decreasing the amount of requests is kind of the point of a javascript framework.

-At the moment, the router loops over every single available route until it finds a match, with the addition of namespaces it would make sense to first determine if the current route points towards a namespace and then only look for a match within in that namespace.
-Besides that, the method of registering a namespace at the moment is clumsy, it also won't allow me to detect 404 in a clean way.
+- The regex that matches the routes needs some improvement, it's causing some unexpected behaviour in very specific cases.